marvelmiles/angular-react-monorepo/README.md

 ```sh
 npx nx g @nx/angular:lib mylib
 ```

+### Note

+Install nx console extension on your editor to run this commands easily.

 You can use `npx nx list` to get a list of installed plugins.
 Then, run `npx nx list <plugin-name>` to learn about more specific capabilities of a particular plugin.
 Alternatively, [install Nx Console](https://nx.dev/getting-started/editor-setup?utm_source=nx_project&utm_medium=readme&utm_campaign=nx_projects) to browse plugins and generators in your IDE.